ucdavis/FairMLCourse/Blog.md

 **May 30, 2015:**

 To expand on what I said today about the suitability of datasets for our Term Project, I distinguished between a "fair ML" dataset and a "statistics" one.
+Here is a side-by-side comparison:

 <table border="1">